GPUOpen-Drivers/AMDVLK/README.md

 ## Third Party Software
 The AMD Open Source Driver for Vulkan contains code written by third parties.
-* LLVM is distributed under the Apache License v2.0 with LLVM Exceptions.
+* [LLVM](https://github.com/GPUOpen-Drivers/llvm-project) is distributed under the Apache License v2.0 with LLVM Exceptions.
 See LICENSE.TXT file in the top directory of the LLVM repository.
+* [MetroHash](https://github.com/GPUOpen-Drivers/MetroHash) is distributed under the terms of Apache License 2.0.
+See LICENSE file in the top directory of the MetroHash repository.
+* [CWPack](https://github.com/GPUOpen-Drivers/CWPack) is distributed under the terms of MITLicense.
+See LICENSE file in the top directory of the CWPack repository.
 * Please see the README.md file in the [PAL](https://github.com/GPUOpen-Drivers/pal), [LLPC](https://github.com/GPUOpen-Drivers/llpc) and [XGL](https://github.com/GPUOpen-Drivers/xgl) repositories for information on third party software used by those libraries.